Knesset Menorah: Jacob opposite Abraham

-The naked Jacob in the relief appears doubtfully wresting doubtfully cuddling the winged angel.
-This event in Jacobs life symbolizes his being a fighter, daring to stand up to the angel of the Lord and winning.
+The naked Jacob in the relief appears doubtfully wrestling with the winged angel.
+This event in Jacobs life symbolizes his being a fighter, daring to stand up to the angel of the Lord and win.
 On this occasion, Jacob received the name 'Israel', symbolizing courage and standing up to strong forces.

-Opposite of Jacob is the relief of Abraham, who unlike Jacob, who submissions to God completely, when he is commanded to leave his house (Genesis 12:1), to fight kings (Genesis 14), and most strongly with the sacrifice of Isaac, where he obeyed God's command to sacrifice his only son.
+Opposite of Jacob is the relief of Abraham, who, unlike Jacob, submits to God completely, when he is commanded to leave his house (Genesis 12:1), to fight kings (Genesis 14), and most strongly with the sacrifice of Isaac, where he obeys God's command to sacrifice his only son.
 Abraham is depicted in the Menorah as an old man, his long hair surrounding his shoulders, he is seated cross-legged on the ground, his hands raised to the sides, as a sign of humility and acceptance of God's order.

 The common between Jacob and Abraham is both being founding fathers, loyal to God, but each represents a different approach to worshiping.